mshroyer/sapling-builds/README.md

 ## License

+The Sapling builds themselves are licensed under GPLv2.

-The scripts, Dockerfiles, and so on in this repo are provided under the MIT license:
+The scripts, Dockerfiles, other contents of this repo are provided under the MIT license:

 ```
 Copyright (c) 2025 Mark Shroyer